thompsonsed/rcoalescence/README.md

 # README #

 *rcoalescence* is a sister project to [pycoalescence](http://pycoalescence.readthedocs.io/ "pycoalescence documentation") for running spatially-explicit neutral models for ecological systems.
+The package is available for macOS and Linux operating systems.

 ### Key Features ###